 - Research tips

-If you are looking to improve many aspects of your health, but particularly physical capabilities, libido, or fertility, you may wish to use a natural testosterone booster.
+If you are looking to improve many aspects of your health, but particularly physical capabilities such as enhanced muscle growth, libido, or fertility, you may wish to use a natural testosterone booster.
 This can be especially true for men over the age of 30 who see a gradual decline of their own natural production as they age.

 These products do not use synthetic, lab produced hormones which can come with side effects if used incorrectly.
 These are often prescribed under medical guidance or sourced illegally.
 A natural test booster often contains vitamins, minerals, and plant extracts (phytotherapy).

 However, as with much of the supplement market, there is no set standard of production, nor a standard of ingredients.